EricaHD/ScheduleMaker/Readme.md

 ## ScheduleMaker
-For the purpose of scheduling employees at rotating stations subject to contraints.
+ScheduleMaker is used to schedule employees at rotating stations subject to contraints.
+Contains database of employees and means of entering workforce requirements for a specific day.